SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 ### Project Title 2: Uplifting News

-2. Project idea description <br />
+a.
+Project idea description <br />
 Whenever we open any news app, it's filled with pessimist stories about global warming, democracy in turmoil, human suffering, and many other unsavory happenings.
 Since these stories are sensational and eye-grabbing, they occupy most of the top headlines.
 Browsing through this feed, not only we feel demoralized and anxious about the state of the world we live in, but also we remain unaware